FrickTown/ObsidianVaults/DatorArkitektur/Lab 4 Material.md

 	- $$\frac{1*\frac{3}{4}+9*\frac{1}{1}}{10} = 97.5\% $$
 	- Predictably, this yields a 97.5% hit rate.
 7. *Can a perfect hit rate of 1.0 be achieved without changing the program?
 Why?*
-- No. We will have to load the data from somewhere.
+- No. We will have to load the data from somewhere at some point.
+Even if we load the entire array from the first memory access by using a block size of 256 words, that's still a single miss.
+Mars would round the number up to 100%, but it's actually 2559/2560.
+We could rewrite the program to generate the array, but then we would still need to write to the cache.